mbukatov/tendrl-wiki/Tendrl-firewall-settings.md

 ## Ports to be enabled on server
-* ETCD : 2379/tcp
+* Etcd : 2379/tcp
 * Graphite : 2003/tcp
 * GraphiteWeb : 10080/tcp
-* Tendrl Server : 80/tcp(http) or 443/tcp(https)
+* tendrl http : 80/tcp(http) or 443/tcp(https)
-* Tendrl Api : 9292/tcp
+* tendrl-api : 9292/tcp
 * Grafana Server : 3000/tcp
+* tendrl-monitoring-integration : 8789/tcp

 **Note**: considering etcd, graphite, grafana and tendrl servers run on server machine.

 ## Ports to be enabled on storage node
-There is no specific firewall setting to be done on node w.r.t tendrl.
-However enable all the ports needed for glusterfs as per gluster documentation.
+Apart from all the ports needed for glusterfs as per gluster documentation.
+* tendrl-gluster-integration: 8697/tcp